 - Yearly stipend of approximately $12,000, plus ample opportunity for summer income

-- SUBSTANTIAL podium time with the K-State Wind Ensemble, Wind Symphony, Concert Band, University Band, and Brass Ensemble, including a second-year conducting recital with the Wind Ensemble and Chamber Winds
+- SUBSTANTIAL podium time with the K-State Wind Ensemble, Wind Symphony, Concert Band, University Band, Brass Ensemble, and Woodwind Ensemble including a second-year conducting recital with the Wind Ensemble and Chamber Winds

-- Experience assisting with the K-State Marching Band and volleyball and basketball Cat Bands, which may include opportunities to chart and instruct half-time field shows
+- Experience assisting with the K-State Marching Band, Volleyball Band, and basketball Cat Bands, which may include opportunities to chart and instruct half-time field shows

 - Many opportunities to work with public school instrumental music programs throughout the state of Kansas